 This Week’s Tip Sheet: Tidy Linen Closets

-Truth be told, our linen closets used to be a complete disaster.
+Back in the day, our linen closets were a complete disaster.

 But also, because we didn’t have a proper system in place for putting things away.

-The thing that changed everything for us was finally taking the time to go through all the linens and declutter them.
+The thing that changed everything for us was finally taking the time to go through all the linens and decluttering them.

 And in the end, it helped us change the way we shop.